81N55E/PNS_Polya/README.md

 The server.R file contains the background calculation pipeline for the Shiny app.

-The func.R file contains all necessary functions that are used for the background calculations.
+The R folder contains all necessary functions for the app to run.

+The PolyasShinyUrn.tar.gz file contains the whole package that can be installed and then loaded into R.

-# When you run the app you can choose between three options:
+# When you run the app you can choose between two main options:

-[1] simple: you can choose your number of treatments and number of patients.
-The treatments are set to two treatments.
-The plot represents the first treatment (regardless whether it is the best treatment or not).
+[1] simple: you can choose your number of treatments, the number of patients and the number of simulations.
+In addition you have the option to indicate the success rate (0-100%) of the treatments (one option for all treatments).
+The plot represents maximum 3 treatments.
+You can choose which treatments should be displayed as well as how many (max 3) treatments should be displayed.

-[2] intermediate: you can now also choose the number of treatments.
-In addition you have the option to plot up to three treatments.
-Where red represent the best treatment, blue the second best treatment and black the third best treatment.

-[3] advanced: comming soon.
+[2] advanced: In advanced mode you have the same features as in simple mode but also additional ones.
+The additional once are: (1) choose different treatment success rate for the first two treatments; (2) choose different number of start rate for the first two treatments; (3) choose different number of return rate for the first two treatments and (4) choose different relapse rate for the frst two treatments.

+Please see the manual for more thorough documentation including installation guide, how to use the app and an example.
-Please use the Issues-Section for any questions or remarks.
+Please use the Issues-Section here on Github for any questions or remarks.

 # References
 ¹ Wei, L. J. (1979).
 The generalized Polya's urn design for sequential medical trials.
 The Annals of Statistics, 291-296.